Oxford Centre for Computational Neuroscience

 Overview: Rolls and colleagues discovered face-selective neurons in the inferior temporal visual cortex; showed how these and object-selective neurons have translation, size, contrast, spatial feequency and in some cases even view invariance; and showed how neurons encode information using mainly sparse distributed firing rate encoding.
 These neurophysiological investigations are complemented by one of the few biologically plausible models of how face and object recognition are implemented in the brain, VisNet.
 These discoveries are complemented by investigation of the visual processing streams in the human brain using effective connectivity.
 Key descriptions are in 639, B16, 656, 682 and 508.

 The discovery of face-selective neurons (in the amygdala (38, 91, 97), inferior temporal visual cortex (38A, 73, 91, 96, 162), and orbitofrontal cortex (397)) (see 412, 451501, B11, B12, B16).
 Our discovery of face selective neurons in the inferior temporal visual cortex was published in 1979 (Perrett, Rolls and Caan 38A), and in the amygdala was published in 1979 (Sanghera, Rolls and Roper-Hall 38), with follow-up papers in 1982 (Perrett, Rolls and Caan, 73), 1984 (Rolls 91), and for the amygdala in 1985 (Leonard, Rolls, Wilson and Baylis 97).
-These discoveries were followed up and confirmed (Desimone, Albright, Gross and Bruce 1984 J Neuroscience).
+These discoveries were followed up and confirmed by others (Desimone, Albright, Gross and Bruce 1984 J Neuroscience; see 682).
 The discovery of face neurons is described by Rolls (2011 501).

 The discovery that visual neurons in the inferior temporal visual cortex implement translation, view, size, lighting, and spatial frequency invariant representations of faces and objects (91, 108, 127, 191, 248, B12, B16).